 MobiKin

 "It was taking a while to get all the apps loaded, and every time I checked my photos, iCloud progressively kept growing.
-I kept checking the images.
-All the apps seemed to be loaded until the next afternoon, yet my photo was stuck at 64k?
-Photos didn't transfer to new iPhone; what seems to be the issue?" -- from Apple Support Communities
+Yet my photo was stuck at 64k?
+Photos didn't transfer to new iPhone; what seems to be the issue?" -- from Apple Support Community

 photos didnt transfer to new iphone